 The bottom line

 For most buyers, the Yaber K3 Pro is the best Yaber projector of 2026 — native 1080p, Google TV and the only sub-$500 projector with a real subwoofer in the box.
-The K2s is the smarter buy when discounted, the battery-powered T2 Plus owns backyard duty, the Ace K1 delivers the most verified brightness per dollar, and the Pro V10 and L2s are the honest picks under $200.
+The K2s is the smarter buy when discounted, the battery-powered T2 Plus owns backyard duty, the L2 Plus delivers the most brightness per dollar plus built-in Netflix, and the L1 Pro and L2s are the honest budget picks.
 Comparing brands?
 Our best XGIMI projector and best Nebula projector roundups cover the step-up lifestyle brands, and the best home theater projector pillar ranks the whole category.